fuzailxkhan/store/README.md

 - **Robust Backend**: The backend, powered by Node.js and Express.js, ensures high performance and reliability, handling crucial functionalities such as user authentication, product management, and order processing.

-- **RESTful API**: Our project demonstrates the implementation of RESTful API endpoints for handling CRUD operations on products, users, and orders.
+- **RESTful API**: Our project demonstrates the implementation of RESTful API endpoints for handling CRUD operations on products, users, and their orders.

 ## How to Use